Global waste is out of control. But if you’re here, you A. already know that and B. want to minimize your environmental impact.

 - Surface cleaner (with abrasive qualities for tougher grime)

 Most people don’t think about how wasteful standard ballpoint pens are.
 The tubes are plastic and lead so they have just as many greenhouse gases emissions as any other plastic product.

-We know plastic pens are most often free, but do you really need one from every bank you’ve ever used?
-Instead, join the latest trend, go back in time and get a classy looking refillable fountain pen you can refill and reuse for years and years (just be sure not to lose it!).
+Instead, much like the comeback of safety razors, join the latest trend, go back in time and get a classy looking refillable fountain pen you can refill and reuse for years and years (just be sure not to lose it!).